YottaDB/YDBDoc/GTMAdminOps/dse.rst

 Changes the decimal block size field of the current file.

 * DSE does not allow you to change the block size to any arbitrary value.
 It always rounds the block size to the next higher multiple of 512.
-* Use the CHANGE -BLK_SIZE qualifier only upon receiving instructions from FIS and only in conjunction with the -FILEHEADER qualifier.
+* Use the CHANGE -BLK_SIZE qualifier only upon receiving instructions from YottaDB and only in conjunction with the -FILEHEADER qualifier.
 This DSE command cannot change the working block size of a database and is useful only under very limited and extrordinary circumstances.
 If you need to change the block size on a database file, unload the data with MUPIP EXTRACT (or an appropriate alternative), change the global directory with GDE to specify the new block size, recreate the database with MUPIP CREATE and reload the data with MUPIP LOAD (or appropriate alternative).

 Use only with: -FILEHEADER